CARPE DIEM ARTS!

 firstname.lastname@example.org / 301-466-0183 cell

 Holiday Celebration of

-Carpe Diem Arts and St. Michaels Community Center join together again in presenting the second annual "Winter's Eve of Revelry" at St. Michaels Auditorium on Sunday, December 17 at 3 pm.
+The Oxford Community Center joins together with Carpe Diem Arts in presenting the 3rd annual "Winter's Eve of Revelry" at the Oxford Community Center on Saturday, December 15 at 3 pm.

-This concert is presented with support from the Talbot County Arts Council with funds from the Maryland State Arts Council with revenues provided by the Maryland State Arts Council, the Mid-Shore Community Foundation, Artistic Insights Fund, Dock Street Foundation, and Carpe Diem Arts individual contributors.
+This concert is presented by Carpe Diem Arts and the Oxford Community Center with support from the Talbot County Arts Council with revenues from the Maryland State Arts Council, Dock Street Foundation, Nancy A. Graham Memorial Fund.

 MORE INFORMATION ABOUT FEATURED PERFORMERS